 The University requires an advanced payment (deposit) from all students to help assure accurate planning.
 This advance payment (deposit) of $250 is refundable.
 Upon enrollment the deposit is applied towards your tuition bill, reducing your debt by $250.

 Method of Payments

 Your account must be settled by the due date stated on the bill.
 You may pay your tuition/fee bill with

-cash, check, or credit card (VISA, MasterCard, and American Express) in US funds.
+cash, check, or credit card (VISA, MasterCard, Discover and American Express) in US funds.
 Checks must be drawn on US banks.

 Norwich University only accepts credit cards for student account payments through NUpay online payment service.
 NUpay students, authorized payers and quests may use a credit card to make a payment for any charge that appears on the student account.